Italian sausage vs. Bratwurst — Health Impact and Nutrition Comparison

 The reality is that we all love sausage.
-They all are from the same family, so how can we prefer one over another?
-This article aims to compare Italian sausage and bratwurst, their nutritional values, and their impact on our health.
-Bratwursts are a type of German sausage which are made with pork or beef.
-Italian sausages are a type of pork sausage.
+All sausages are from the same family, so how can we prefer one?
+This article compares Italian sausage and bratwurst, their nutritional values, and their impact on our health.

 What’s The Actual Difference?

-All types of sausages are meat products, which are made from beef, pork, or chicken and are mixed with spices and salt.
-It is also important to distinguish between cured sausage, smoked sausage, and fresh sausage.
+All sausages are meat products from beef, pork, or chicken mixed with spices and salt.
+It is also essential to distinguish between cured sausage, smoked sausage, and fresh sausage.

-The biggest difference between Italian sausages and bratwursts is that Italian sausages are commonly referred to as a style of pork sausage.
+The most significant difference between Italian sausages and bratwursts is that Italian sausages are commonly referred to as a style of pork sausage.
 Besides, they also differ from each other in spices.
 Particularly, Italian sausages are often noted for flavoring with fennel seed.

-Weighing the meat and spice ingredients is one of the most important steps in the preparation of good sausages.
+Weighing the meat and spice ingredients is one of the essential steps in preparing good sausages.
 The meat of Italian sausage is mixed with a curing solution to improve the taste and increase the shelf life.
-The salt is important for making the meat easier to handle, and for making it taste good.
+Salt is essential for making the meat easier to handle and for making it taste good.

-Usually, the meat of bratwurst is crushed, salted, seasoned with spices, and pressed into the intestines in the form of a shell; then they hang it in a meat cellar to keep it cool
+Usually, the bratwurst meat is crushed, salted, seasoned with spices, and pressed into the intestines as a shell; then, they hang it in a meat cellar to keep it cool.

-At the bottom of this page, you can find the nutritional infographics that visually show the differences between bratwurst and Italian sausages.
-The food varieties used in this article are Bratwurst, beef and pork, smoked, and Sausage, Italian, pork, raw.
+At the bottom of this page, you can find a nutritional table that visually shows the differences between bratwurst and Italian sausages.
+The food varieties used in this article are bratwurst, beef, pork, smoked and Sausage, Italian, and raw.

 Italian sausages contain more fats, more protein, and less cholesterol.
-On the other hand, bratwursts contain more carbs.
+On the other hand, bratwursts contain more water.
 Both products have no fiber and sugars.

-Italian sausages contain 3 times more polyunsaturated fat than bratwurst.
-They contain 4.03g of polyunsaturated fat, while bratwursts contain 1.58g.
-On the other hand, bratwursts are lower in saturated fats.
+Italian sausages contain three times more polyunsaturated fat than bratwurst.
+They contain 3.6g of polyunsaturated fat, while bratwursts contain 1.58g.
+On the other hand, bratwursts are 4g lower in saturated fats.

 The level of sodium is 13.8% less in Italian sausages.
-Bratwursts and Italian sausages are equal in magnesium, copper, and phosphorus.
+Bratwursts and Italian sausages are equal in potassium, copper, and zinc.

 Generally, bratwursts contain significantly higher concentrations of Vitamin B12.
-They are also high in Vitamin B5, and Vitamin B2.
 Moreover, bratwurst covers your daily need for Vitamin B12.

 On the other hand, Italian sausages are higher in Folate, Vitamin C, Vitamin B6, and Vitamin B1.

-These products have an equal level of Vitamin B3.
+These products have an equal level of Vitamin B2.

 Bratwursts and Italian sausages lack Vitamin E, Vitamin A, Vitamin K, and Vitamin D.

 The glycemic index of a food is a value based on how quickly a food can cause an increase in blood glucose levels.
-The glycemic index of bratwursts and sausages is equal, it is 28.
-Both are considered low glycemic index food.
+The glycemic index of bratwursts and sausages is equal; it is 28.
+Both are considered low glycemic index foods.

 The acidity level of bratwursts is about 4.4, while Italian sausages have an acidity level equal to 6.3.
 Both are acidic.